RiddleTime/Race-Element/src/content/guide/guide-multi-sim.md

 2. Go to System Options
 3. Enable Telemetry

-# Le Mans Ultimate
-1. Open the installation folder of Le Mans Ultimate
-2. Go to `Plugins`
-3. Download the shared memory plugin https://www.mediafire.com/file/s6ojcr9zrs6q9ls/rf2_sm_tools_3.7.15.1.zip/file
-4. Open the downloaded zip file and look for the `rFactor2SharedMemoryMapPlugin64.dll`
-5. Extract that .dll file to the folder you've opened
-6. Launch the game and exit it
-7. Open the installation folder of Le Mans Ultimate
-8. Go to `UserData\player`
-9. Open `CustomPluginVariables.json` with a text editor like notepad
-10. If you see anything else than `null` as text in this file go to step 11.
-Else please read: https://community.lemansultimate.com/index.php?threads/shared-memory-plugin-not-loading.3705/#post-24870 and install the C++ redistributable(https://aka.ms/highdpimfc2013x64enu).
-Then launch and exit the game.
-11. Set the rFactor2SharedMemoryMapPlugin64.dll to `" Enabled": 1,` and Save.

 # DiRT Rally 2.0
 1. Open Windows Explorer
 2. Paste `%userprofile%\Documents\My Games\DiRT Rally 2.0\hardwaresettings` in the address bar and hit Enter.